AlbaFuster/Spatial-simulation-and-models-in-R-INLA/README.md

-# Spatial scenarios simulation and Random Sampling models R-INLA
+# Spatial simulation and random sampling models R-INLA

 Simulation of three different spatial scenarios: (1) Random sampling (2) Preferential sampling and (3) Areal data sampling.
 For each of them, abundance/catches (response variable), bathymetry and effort (explanatory variables) were simulated.